Here is an old document I created a while ago. I keep it here for legacy purposes.

 cd /etc/openvpn

-openvpn --genkey --secret ta.key
+openvpn --genkey secret ta.key

 vim server.conf